 J 104129 fumarate

-Potent M3 muscarinic receptor antagonist that displays ~ 120-fold selectivity over M2 receptors (Ki values are 4.2, 19 and 490 nM for human M3, M1 and M2 receptors respectively).
+J 104129 fumarate is a potent M3 muscarinic receptor antagonist that displays ~ 120-fold selectivity over M2 receptors (Ki values are 4.2, 19 and 490 nM for human M3, M1 and M2 receptors respectively).
 Exhibits > 250-fold bronchial selectivity; inhibits ACh-induced bronchoconstriction but not ACh-induced bradycardia (KB values are 3.3 and 170 nM for rat trachea M3 and rat right atria M2 receptors respectively).

 |Storage||Store at +4°C|